-Professor Ben Sheldon, Director of the Edward Grey Institute
+Professor Ben Sheldon, Director of the Edward Grey Institute, Head of the Department of Zoology

-DetailsName: Professor Ben Sheldon, Director of the Edward Grey Institute
+DetailsName: Professor Ben Sheldon, Director of the Edward Grey Institute, Head of the Department of Zoology

 Position: Luc Hoffmann Chair of Field Ornithology, Director of the Edward Grey Institute and Associate Head of Department